Helena Gutteridge

-Helena Gutteridge (8 April 1879 – 1 October 1960) was a feminist, a suffragist, a trade unionist and the first female city councillor in Vancouver, British Columbia, Canada.
-Helena was recognized for being a pioneer in pushing for women's rights in British Columbia during a time when gender equality was not yet a prominent social movement and discourse.
+Helena Gutteridge (8 April 1879 – 1 October 1960) was a British-born Canadian feminist, suffragist, trade unionist and the first female city councillor in Vancouver, British Columbia, Canada.

+She was recognized for being a pioneer, pushing for women's rights during a time when gender equality was not yet a prominent social movement.
+A leading advocate for women’s rights in British Columbia, she campaigned for voting rights, fair wages, and equal employment for women, and for social reforms during the early decades of the twentieth century.